 WEBDEV proposes 3 different modes for each type of control:

-- static mode: if the control is not modified by programming.
+- static mode: if the control is not modified through programming.

-- dynamic mode: if the control must be modified by programming.
+- dynamic mode: if the control must be modified through programming.

 Tip #14: Avoid using too many CSS styles.